 - CU-networked printers and self-service photocopiers are located in each of the Libraries; scanning stations are available in the Electronic Text Service (located in Butler), Avery Library, and Lehman Library; color photocopiers can be found in the Avery and Business libraries; color printing is available in 251 Mudd.

-- Register for a library workshop; we offer free, one-time classes on EndNote, Photoshop, Excel, database research and much more.
+- Free workshops are offered on EndNote, Photoshop, Excel, database research, and much more.

-- See all of the 25 libraries at Columbia, and find specialized services that provide support for using Geographic Information Systems (GIS), film collections, multimedia resources, and analyzing data or texts.
+- Find specialized services that provide support for using Geographic Information Systems (GIS), film collections, multimedia resources, and analyzing data.

-- For general research help, you can instant message (IM) a librarian and chat with any of a number of staff from libraries across campus.
-Visit www.columbia.edu/library/ask to IM a librarian.
-There’s no need to set up an account – just log in with your UNI and password.
+- For general research help, students may message a librarian and chat with any of a number of staff from libraries across campus.